eurisko-info-lab/phi/README.md

 If you find Phi useful: [PayPal](https://www.paypal.com/paypalme/euriskoPal)

-## License
+## ⚠️ License

-MIT modulo the banks using euros, the people who don't eat pork, the anti-Musk people...
-These have no right whatsoever in my opinion.
+> **Note:** This project uses a modified MIT license with exclusions.

+MIT — with the following parties explicitly excluded from all rights:

+- Banks operating in euros
+- Those who abstain from pork
+- Anti-Musk individuals

+These parties have no rights whatsoever under this license.